sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 For performance and code size reasons, we still want to use the native JavaScript `RegExp` class.
 Modern JavaScript engines JIT-compile `RegExp`s to native code, so it is impossible to compete with that using a user-space engine.
-For example, see [V8 talking about its Irrregexp library](https://blog.chromium.org/2009/02/irregexp-google-chromes-new-regexp.html) and [SpiderMonkey talking about their latest integration of Irregexp](https://hacks.mozilla.org/2020/06/a-new-regexp-engine-in-spidermonkey/).
+For example, see [V8 talking about its Irregexp library](https://blog.chromium.org/2009/02/irregexp-google-chromes-new-regexp.html) and [SpiderMonkey talking about their latest integration of Irregexp](https://hacks.mozilla.org/2020/06/a-new-regexp-engine-in-spidermonkey/).

 Therefore, our strategy for `java.util.regex` is to *compile* Java regexes down to JavaScript regexes that behave in the same way.
 The compiler is in the file `PatternCompiler.scala`, and is invoked at the time of `Pattern.compile()`.